 Beyond improving video resolution, this project also gave us an opportunity to create catch-up TV and VOD content for a variety of 5G connected devices: TV and mobile.
 What we were able to achieve during the French tennis tournament was innovative, in the sense, it was done in a very short time period of less than a week to set up the systems onsite and 2 months to plan.
 Equally impressive is the fact that 16 companies from around the world came together to collaborate.
 You can find all of the nitty-gritty, technical details on the system deployed and the services delivered in FTV’s blog post.

 Proof That Channel Origination Is Scalable

 During the trial, Harmonic’s VOS®360 solution was used to perform:

 - Packaging live broadcasts into catch-up TV content

 - File-based transcoding from catch-up TV content in order to create ABR in SDR or HDR formats

 - File-based transcoding from VOD sources in order to create ABR in SDR or HDR formats

 - File export in TS for DTH and tiling

-The experimentation at the French tennis tournament is proof that the VOS platform is capable of scaling up to not only support UHD-1 (4K) but also UHD-2 (8K).
+The experimentation at the French tennis tournament is proof that the VOS media is capable of scaling up to not only support UHD-1 (4K) but also UHD-2 (8K).

 Lessons Learned From 8K Streaming